-How to Take Your Workout to the Beach (No Equipment Necessary!)
+6 Ways to Bring Your Workout to the Beach

 Beach season is in full swing.
 In the summer, most of us like to spend every spare second we have outside.

 Not sure where to start or what moves you should do?
-We are all about those options.
+We’re all about those options!

 Below we outline 6 different exercises that conveniently work for 3 different workouts!